MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 Some steps require your intervention, such as reviewing email correspondence and providing assistance to the agent as needed.
 Until an order is created, the agent handles back-and-forth email exchanges with the customer to resolve any missing details and allow for modifications to the original request, if necessary.

-Learn more about the Sales Order Agent and its process in [Sales Order Agent overview](sales-order-agent.md#process-flow).
+Learn more about the Sales Order Agent and the process flow in [Sales Order Agent overview](sales-order-agent.md#how-the-agent-processes-requests).

 [!INCLUDE [limited-public-preview](includes/limited-public-preview.md)]